 Freedoms of speech, assembly, association, movement, residence and profession are guaranteed under Articles 15-19 in Pakistan and Articles 19-22 in India subject to reasonable restrictions, indicating conformity with ICCPR.
 However, Pakistan's text omits explicit p Rahman, Muhammad Mahbubur.
-"Right to Life as a Fundamental Right in the Constitutional Framework of India, Bangladesh and Pakistan: An Appraisal."
-Dhaka Univ.
-Stud.
-Part F 17 (2006): 143.rotection for press freedom which is guaranteed under Article 19(1)(a) in India.
-Further, grounds for limiting rights in India are specified as public order, morality etc. whereas Pakistan has an open-ended limitations clause potentially enabling overreach.
-Both constitutions ensure freedom of religion and rights of religious minorities broadly in line with UN treaties.
+"Right to Life as a Fundamental Right in the Constitutional Framework of India, Bangladesh and Pakistan: An

-&lt;sup>8Rahman, Muhammad Mahbubur.
+9Rahman, Muhammad Mahbubur.
 "Right to Life as a Fundamental Right in the Constitutional Framework of India, Bangladesh and Pakistan: An Appraisal."
 Dhaka Univ.
 Stud.
 Part F 17 (2006): 143.

-&lt;sup>9Ahmed, N., B. Munir, and A. N. Khan.
+10Ahmed, N., B. Munir, and A. N. Khan.
 "An Assessment of Right to Fair Trial Under the."
 (2020).